KalpaniAnuradha/lipid-coated-gold-nanoparticle-md-analysis/README.md

 GitHub Issue.

-For questions concerning the associated publication or access to the simulation trajectories, contact the corresponding authors:
+For questions concerning the associated publication or access to the simulation trajectories, contact the corresponding author:

-- Aaron Elbourne — aaron.elbourne@rmit.edu.au
 - Andrew J. Christofferson — andrew.christofferson@rmit.edu.au

 ---